 Technology has had a huge impact on the fashion industry and in the last year all the retail giants took an algorithmic approach to fashion.
 After Amazon’s Echo Look app which gives feedback or recommendations on your outfits and Zara’s interactive fitting rooms, with mirrors recognizing the clothes that you are wearing and suggesting others to match them based on style, color and mood, also Yoox explored the potential of AI.

 On 26 June 2018, the Italian Advertising Authority (IAP) took a step further on online advertising and issued one of its first decisions based on the Digital Chart and art.
 7 of the Advertising Self-Regulatory Code (the “Code”).
-The case was about some Instagram Stories and a picture published by the Italian singer Fedez on the occasion of the International Tennis Cup displaying some cars and emphasizing some of their functions, like the massage in …
+The case was about some Instagram Stories and a picture published by the Italian singer Fedez on …

 As mentioned in our previous post, the European Commission has recently launched the “New Deal for Consumers”, a new package of initiatives aimed at strengthening consumer rights and harmonizing consumers laws across the European Union.
-This article is just the first piece of a puzzle of posts that we will publish on the main innovations that the new consumers package will introduce.
-Our analysis will start from the proposal for a directive on better enforcement …
+This article is just the first piece of a puzzle of posts that we will publish on the main innovations …

 Prompted by the increasing interest for the use of cloud outsourcing solutions within the banking industry, the European Banking Authority (“EBA“) has recently issued the final recommendations on the use of cloud service providers by financial institutions (“Recommendations“), which will be applicable as of 1 July 2018.